pearlynne/HealthTrackingAPI/README.md

 	2. [Updates](#updates)

 ## Self-evaluation <a name="selfeval"></a>
-**Achievements:**
+**Approach and results:**
-- **Implemented Routes**: I was able to design and set up RESTful API routes for user and provider authentication, daily tracking, and appointment management.
+- **Designed and Implemented RESTful API Routes:** Designed and set up RESTful API routes for user and provider authentication, daily tracking, and appointment management.
+It resulted in a functional and well-organized API that meets the project's requirements.
+- **Implemented Middleware Functions**: Approriately implemented middleware functions, including
+	-	Validation middleware for JWT tokens before granting access to protected routes.
+	- Authorization middleware ensuring only authorized users can access sensitive endpoints.
+	- Error handling to manage errors effectively.
-- **Middleware**: I understood how to implement middleware appropriately, including error handling, authentication, and authorization middlewares, I also identified, but have yet to implement, potential middleware functions (e.g., varying response for providers and users -
+	- I also identified, but have yet to implement, potential middleware functions (e.g., varying response for providers and users -
 `isProvider ? res.locals.userType = 'provider' :  res.locals.userType = 'user'`
 ).
+The middleware functions helped to improved security and robustness in handling API requests.
-- **Testing Coverage**: Creating unit tests took quite some time but I was able to achieve high test coverage with Jest, making sure the API works well in different scenarios.
+- **Comprehensive Testing with Jest**: Creating comprehensive tests took quite some time but I was able to achieve high test coverage with Jest, making sure the API works well in different scenarios.

-**Challenges and Solutions:**
+**What Worked Well**:
+- **Thorough Planning**: Taking the time to plan and design API routes and functionalities in the earlier weeks provided a clear structure.
+It required modifications along the way but the solid framework was beneficial.
+- **Middleware Implementation**: Implementing middleware functions helped streamlined request handling.

+**What Didn't Work Well:**
-- **Handling Edge Cases and Jest Tests**: I had trouble with edge cases, espeically since I had created the routes prior to the tests.
+- **Handling Edge Cases**: Had trouble with edge cases, espeically since the routes were created prior to the tests.
 I ended up spending a lot of time writing comprehensive Jest tests before returning to my API routes to address them.
 - **Managing Different Response Bodies**: Handling different response bodies and figuring out the appropriate response codes (e.g., `403`, `409`, or `404`, for when a user was tryin to access another user's record) was tricky.
 I decided to create standardized response formats and error-handling middleware.
-- **MongoDB vs. Mongoose Return Types**: I wasn’t familiar with the differences between MongoDB and Mongoose return types, such as arrays versus objects (e.g., `[{ mood: 2 }]` vs `{ mood: 2 }` vs `[ mood: 2 ]`).
+- **MongoDB vs. Mongoose Return Types**: I was unfamiliar and confuused by the differences between MongoDB and Mongoose return types, such as arrays versus objects (e.g., `[{ mood: 2 }]` vs `{ mood: 2 }` vs `[ mood: 2 ]`).
 I also had issues with chaining methods (e.g., `pretty()`, `lean()`).
-I chose to refactor the code for consistency.
+I chose to refactor the code for consistency but it led to data inconsistencies initially.

-**Lessons Learned:**
+**Lessons Learned:** Aside from learning how to build an API from scratch,
-- **Test-Driven Development**: I realized the importance of creating Jest tests first to guide the development process and catch issues early.
+- **Test-Driven Development**: Learned the value of creating Jest tests first to guide the development process and catch issues early.
 This allows for more reliable and maintainable code, without requiring constant revisions.
-- **Understanding MongoDB's Nature**: I had a bit of a learning curve coming from a background more familiar with SQL.
-Since MongoDB is not a relational database, I had to learn data modeling and querying differently.
+- **Understanding MongoDB's Nature**: With familiarity in SQL, I had to adapt to MongoDB's data modeling and querying approaches.
 There were several data inconsistencies due to my initial schema set up.
 I also found it challenging to perform complex queries involving multiple collections, aggregations, or join (e..g, `$unionwith` and `$facets`).

+**Improvements and Future Steps:**
-- **Code Refactoring and Modularizing**: I noticed some parts of the code, especially in Jest tests, were becoming overly complex or lengthy.
-I learned that most could be refactored or modularized for better readability and maintainability (e.g., test data for jest tests).
+- **Code Refactoring:** Refactor code segments, especially in Jest tests, for better readability and maintainability.
+- **Modularization**: Breaking down and modularizing more code components for easier management and scalability.
+- **Edge Cases:** Address edge cases more comprehensively during development and testing phases.
+- **Front-end forms**: It would also be nice to add front-end forms to the API.

 ## Description of Scenario and Problem <a name="description"></a>